LTLA/chipseqDBResults/h3k9ac.knit.md

 ## 6        down
 ```

-Each row of the output table contains the statistics for a single cluster, including the combined *p*-value before and after the BH correction.
+Each row of the output table contains the statistics for a single cluster,
+including the combined *p*-value before and after the BH correction.
-Additional fields include `nWindows`, the total number of windows in the cluster; `logFC.up`, the number of windows with a DB log-fold change above 0.5; and `log.FC.down`, the number fof windows with a log-fold change below -0.5.
+Additional fields include `nWindows`, the total number of windows in the cluster;
+`logFC.up`, the number of windows with a DB log-fold change above 0.5;
+and `log.FC.down`, the number fof windows with a log-fold change below -0.5.

 ## Examining the scope and direction of DB

-The total number of DB regions at a FDR of 5% is easily calculated.
+We can easily calculate the total number of DB regions at a FDR of 5%.

 ```r